PeterMulhair/HbxFinder/README.md

 - Required:
   - **`directory`** First change dir with `cd HbxFinder/hbxfinder/HD_AA_sequences/`
   - **`gene`** Name of homeobox gene class you wish to parse eg. HOX

+##NOTE

+It is recommended to manually edit the cluster files as well as the output fasta files to ensure accuracy in the order and content of the homeobox genes.